 In the 1980s, scooters models such as Bajaj Chetak and Super were household names giving Bajaj Auto an iconic status in the Indian two-wheeler space.
 At the turn of the millennium, gearless scooters and modern motorcycles offered more convenience and better efficiency and they started to gain traction, forcing the likes of the Chetak to lag behind.
 Rebuilding strategies, Rajiv Bajaj, Managing Director, Bajaj Auto decided to streamline all resources to completely focus on new motorcycle models.
 The era of ‘Hamara Bajaj’ scooters came to an end.

 Fast-forward to the present day, and the market is changing yet again.
-Now, Bajaj Auto are ready to come full-circle by bringing scooters back to their line-up, albeit in an EV avatar.
-After shying away from the idea of developing scooters for close to a decade, Rajiv Bajaj recently confirmed that the company is hoping to create a new segment in the electric two-wheelers space with a premium offering.
-In fact, Bajaj have restructured their entire top deck and announced Sumeet Narang as the Head of the Bajaj Urbanite Business Unit (UBU) which has been given the charge of coming up with modern mobility solutions.
+Now, Bajaj Auto have come full-circle by bringing scooters back to their line-up, this time in an EV avatar.
+After shying away from the idea of developing scooters for close to a decade, Bajaj are hoping to create a new segment in the electric two-wheelers space with a premium offering.
+In fact, Bajaj have restructured their entire top deck and announced Sumeet Narang as the Head of the Bajaj Urbanite Business Unit (UBU) which has been given the responsibility of coming up with modern mobility solutions.